-In addition to long-term travel, I also enjoy multi-day hikes that includes camping and carrying all my food and gear.
-Over the past few years I have hiked the John Muir Trail, the West Coast Trail in Canada, and the Waitukubuli National Trail in Dominica, Mount Roraima in Venezuela, the “W” at Torres del Paine in Chile, 8 Great Walks in New Zealand, and Mount Fuji in Japan.
+In addition to long-term travel, I also enjoy multi-day hikes where I camp and carry all my food and gear.
+Over the past few years I have hiked the John Muir Trail, the West Coast Trail in Canada, the Waitukubuli National Trail in Dominica, Mount Roraima in Venezuela, the “W” at Torres del Paine in Chile, 8 Great Walks in New Zealand, and Mount Fuji in Japan.

 This blog is more of a personal journal than something I build for an audience.
 I don’t write articles to generate clicks or sell ads (you won’t find any ads here).
-I’m humbled by the few visitors I get everyday.
-Hopefully you will find some useful piece of information or some inspiration for your future travels.
+I’m humbled by the few visitors I get each day.
+I hope you will find some useful information or some inspiration for your future travels.